raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

     * The **prioritized** allocation strategy for on-demand instances makes AutoScaling try to launch the first instance type of your list and skip to the next instance type if for any reason it's unable to launch it (e.g. temporary unavailability of capacity).
 This is particularly useful if you have Reserved Instances for your baseline capacity, so AutoScaling launches the instance type matching your reservations.
     * **OnDemandBaseCapacity** is set to 2, meaning the first two EC2 instances launched by EC2 AutoScaling will be on-demand.
     * **OnDemandPercentageAboveBaseCapacity** is set to 0 so all the additional instances will be launched as Spot Instances.
-    * **SpotAllocationStrategy** is lowest-price, which instructs AutoScaling to pick the cheapest instance type on each Availability Zone.
+    * **SpotAllocationStrategy** is capacity-optimized, which instructs AutoScaling to pick the instance type from the *Spot pools* that have the deepest availability.

-    * **SpotInstancePools** is 4, which tells AutoScaling to launch instances across the 4 cheapest instance types on each Availability Zone for the list of instances provided on the overrides; diversifying our fleet acquiring capacity from multiple *Spot pools* and reducing the likelihood of a large portion of our fleet to be interrupted in a short period of time.
+    Diversifying the fleet to acquiring capacity from multiple *Spot pools* reduces the likelihood of a large portion of fleet from being interrupted in a short period of time

 1. You will notice there are placeholder values for **%publicSubnet1%** and **%publicSubnet2%**.
 To update the configuration file with the outputs from the CloudFormation template, execute the following command:

     ```bash